 On the other hand, HIIT workouts are perfect for those who have limited time, want to increase the difficulty of their workout, have good cardiovascular endurance, and are both experienced and seek a workout shake-up.
 If you’re aiming to push your body to its limits, high-intensity interval training is your best bet.

-Ultimately, if you’re able, both options are worth trying.
+Ultimately, if you’re able, both options are worth trying and we have both options with classes in the Aaptiv app.
 Just about any workout can be done through HIIT and LIIT, so the possibilities are endless.